1. North Island

 DESCRIPTION:

 A camp with a rustic atmosphere, it is set back from the beach in a rural location.
 The grounds are sheltered by mature trees and dotted with potted colour enhanced by the gardens and ‘creative’ touches of the many permanent ‘weekenders’ in residence.
-The colour scheme in the abulution is to say the least—challenging.
 There is a BBQ area.
 The limited kitchen has a stove, hobs, microwave and fridge/freezer.
-The two wornout ablution blocks are basic and the showers are free.
+The two wornout ablution blocks are basic and the showers are $1.
 There is an automatic laundry but no eftpos here.

 Categories: